 Medicare is overseen by the Texas Health and Human Services Commission.
 The department offers Medicare Savings Programs, including the Qualified Medicare Beneficiary, Specified Low-Income Medicare Beneficiaries, the Qualifying Individuals Programs, and the Qualified Disabled and Working Individual (QDWI) Program.

-If you are blind, have a disability, or are 65 years old, you may be eligible for Medicaid.
-You may qualify if your monthly household income is $841 for individuals and $1,261 for couples in 2022.
+If you are blind, have a disability or are 65 years old, you may be eligible for Medicaid.

 Around the time of your 65 birthday, you have seven months to apply for Medicare as part of the Initial Enrollment Period.
 You can apply three months before, during your month of birth, and three months after.